franckalbinet/iot-uaa-isoc/labs/mqtt.md

 Compare this sequence of messages with the one obtanined with `-q 0` or with `-q 1`.

 **Retained messages**.
 Normally if a publisher publishes a message to a topic, and *no one is subscribed* to that topic the message is simply discarded by the broker.
-If you want your broker to remeber the last published message you'll have to use the ```retain``` option.
+If you want your broker to remember the last published message you'll have to use the ```retain``` option.
 Only one message is retained per topic.
 The next message published on that topic replaces the retained message for that topic.
 So try the following cases:
 1. Retain message flag not set, like we did above, and check that the new subscriber doesn’t get the message i.e., no message is received.
 1. Retain message flag set (`-r`) and the new subscriber gets the last message.